Fantasy Football: How to deal with chaotic state of RB landscape going into Week 3

 But the goal when it comes to this type of player is to hopefully roster them at the lowest acquisition cost, not the highest.
 Your bench needs to have a handful of players who are just one news item away (usually an injury) before their value spikes.
 Running back is the cleanest place to consider this frame, because so much of fantasy running back value is tied to usage.

-(If the Dolphins, say, lose one of their star wideouts, it doesn't mean a new automatic fantasy starter is instantly minted.)
+(If the Dolphins, say, lose one of their star wideouts, it doesn't mean a new automatic fantasy starter is instantly minted.
+But if Mostert comes into an injury, you might wish you already rostered Jeff Wilson Jr., currently IR-eligible as well, or De'Von Achane.)

+Consider the Miami backs the start of a new list, possible speculation backs to add for their upside alone.
+These are just a few ideas and in no particular order, and is not meant to be an exhaustive list; you know your league better than an outsider could.

+Roschon Johnson, still a little under-rostered at 42%.
+Could easily be Chicago's best back.

 One of the goals in the early part of a fantasy season is to build the most dynamic roster.
 We're trying to play for big innings.
 Later in the year, when our willing paths become more defined and narrow, we might want to do a few things that are about safety and insurance.
 We'll have a discussion about that at the appropriate time.
 For now, I want you to keep dreaming big with most of your bench players.